CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 The thing is, even though both mods mostly use the same set of textures, but I'm a bit indecisive on using exactly the same installation for both, and here's why.

 @import "html/pro-con-textures.html"

+# Random thoughts

+## I love JContainers :heart:

+Version1 4.0 is one of my favorites because it adds way too much functionality, drops unnecessary shit that was bloating this mod and **it also was quite a challenge**.
+Not only it adds too much new functionality, but I also basically rewrote all what I could in Lua thanks to JContainers.

+*"Rewriting this mod in Lua"* may not tell you much if you aren't a programmer, but that basically means more flexibility to make more awesome things more easily (I'll finally get to implement the food system because it will be less of a chore, for starters).

+For example, the [Bruce Lee Behavior](#the-bruce-lee-behavior) is a cascade of exponential curves working together that took around 200 lines of effective code.
+A first (and quite buggy) approach using Papyrus took 130 lines and it wasn't even half finished and not as easy to maintain and debug!
+It was most likely bound to be at least 350 lines of real code.
+In fact, it was its bugginess what pushed me to try using Lua instead of Papyrus.

+All of that sounds great, but there are always trade-offs, and it this case, the trade-off is that new implementation irremediably breaked everything I did before.
+That's why that version took so much time to be released.

+Anyway, from now on I think I'll release all my mods with JContainers as a requirement.
+It's such a smooth motherfucker.